-In the current study, latent profiles were analyzed using Mplus version 8.1 (Muthén & Muthén, 2017) and based on variables describing social behavior, including teacher-rated social skills (communication, empathy, engagement, cooperation, responsibility, self-control, assertion) and problem behaviors (internalizing, externalizing) and peer-nominated behaviors (prosocial, withdrawn, aggressive).
-LPA models with 1 to 6 profile solutions were calculated and model fit was assessed for each solution using Bayesian information criterion (BIC), Akaike information criterion (AIC), Consistent AIC (CAIC), and the Lo-Mendell-Rubin test (LMR) while also taking into account parsimony, profile size, and the interpretability of the profiles.
-Three children were missing teacher ratings; Mplus used full information maximum likelihood methods to manage this missing data.
+In the current study, latent profiles were analyzed using Mplus version 8.1 (Muthén & Muthén, 2017) and based on variables describing social behavior, including teacherrated social skills (communication, empathy, engagement, cooperation, responsibility, self-control, assertion) and problem behaviors (internalizing, externalizing) and peernominated behaviors (prosocial, withdrawn, aggressive).
+LPA models with one- to six-profile solutions were calculated and model fit was assessed for each solution using Bayesian information criterion (BIC), Akaike information criterion (AIC), consistent AIC (CAIC), and the Lo-Mendell-Rubin test (LMR) while also taking into account parsimony, profile size, and the interpretability of the profiles.
+Three children were missing teacher ratings; Mplus used full information maximum likelihood methods to manage these missing data.

-Then, we examined the social behavioral characteristics associated with profile membership and explored associations of profile membership with quality of interpersonal relations (teacher-student closeness and conflict, peer problems, peer liking, and peer disliking) an academic functioning.
+Then, we examined the social behavioral characteristics associated with profile membership and explored associations of profile membership with quality of interpersonal relations (teacher-student closeness and conflict, peer problems, peer liking, and peer disliking) and academic functioning.
 For these analyses, children were assigned to profile classes based on posterior probabilities.
-ANCOVAs (with child sex and age controlled) and subsequent Bonferonni post-hoc comparisons were conducted to identify significant differences among the profile classes in these various domains of school adjustment.
+Analyses of covariance (ANCOVAs, with child sex and age controlled) and subsequent Bonferroni post hoc comparisons were conducted to identify significant differences among the profile classes in these various domains of school adjustment.